10 Best Technical Analysis Books [Updated 2021]

 #1 – Technical Analysis of the Financial Markets

 A Comprehensive Guide to Trading Methods and Applications

 by John J. Murphy

 A comprehensive resource technical analysis book that lays down the basic principles and concepts underlying technical analysis and how they can be successfully applied in the real world.
-This work is intended to help traders understand technical analysis better and become acquainted with the latest technical tools which have grown to be part of the necessary knowhow for any trader.
-The author explains inter-market relationships, stock rotation and candlestick charting along with other concepts and helps understand the art and science of reading charts and technical indicators to be able to make smart trading decisions.
-A part of the focus is on futures markets and the relevance of technical analysis while dealing in complex F&O instruments.
+This work is intended to help traders understand technical analysis better and become acquainted with the latest technological tools, which have grown to be part of the necessary knowhow for any trader.
+The author explains inter-market relationships, stock rotation, and candlestick charting along with other concepts and helps understand the art and science of reading charts and technical indicators to be able to make smart trading decisions.
+A part of the focus is on futures markets and the relevance of technical analysis while dealing with complex F&O instruments.
 In short, a complete guide on technical analysis for real-life traders.

 - Covers a wide range of concepts on technical analysis and presents complex ideas in a highly accessible language to the average reader.

-- Excellent reference book for traders willing to learn about using technical analysis in futures markets with success.
+- An excellent reference book for traders willing to learn about using technical analysis in futures markets with success.

 - A must-read for traders in the true sense of the word.

 #2 – Technical Analysis Explained

 The Successful Investor’s Guide to Spotting Investment Trends and Turning Points